Informationally Compressive Anonymization: Non-Degrading Sensitive Input Protection for Privacy-Preserving Supervised Machine Learning: Multi-Level, Multi-Objective AutoEncoders for Classification

-The degradation of the base autoencoder is evident, as the validation accuracy of the model trained on this encoding lost 4.35 percentage points versus the model trained on the raw data.
-In contrast to this, not only did the model trained on the SCRAE encoding maintain the validation accuracy versus the raw data, but rather exceeded it by 6.80 percentage points, outperforming the base autoencoder by 11.15 percentage point in validation accuracy.
-This is a significant breakthrough in ppML, as the degradation in downstream ML model performance is no longer a required trade-off that must be accepted for the sake of security.
+The degradation of the densely connected autoencoder is evident, as the test accuracy of the model trained on this encoding dropped by 72.73 percentage points compared with the model trained on the raw data.
+A small amount of predictive degradation was also observed in the DP pipeline as an expected privacy-utility trade-off.
+In contrast, the model trained on the SCRAE encoding not only maintained test accuracy relative to the raw data but also exceeded it by 6.19 percentage points, outperforming the densely connected autoencoder pipeline by 78.92 percentage points and the DP pipeline by 6.83 percentage points in out-of-sample accuracy.
+This is a significant breakthrough in ppML, as the degradation in downstream ML model performance is no longer a necessary trade-off to be accepted for the sake of security.\\ The informational compression achieved by the SCRAE encoder in this experiment also warrants explicit quantification.
+Each raw MNIST image is a $28\times28$ pixel grayscale image in which each pixel is represented as an 8-bit integer, yielding a raw representation of $784 \times 8\text{ bits}=6,272\text{ bits}$ per image.
+The SCRAE encoding reduces each image to a 2-dimensional latent vector, with each dimension stored as a 32-bit floating-point value, yielding an encoded representation of $2 \times 32\text{ bits}=64\text{ bits}$.
+This corresponds to a compression ratio of $64/6,272 \approx 0.0102$, reflecting a reduction in storage and transmission requirements given by the following.